bitsbyseb/who_wanna_be_millionaire/README.md

  npm run dev
  ```

- * Enjoy it, resolve it and create your own questions writing over the questions.json file.
+ * Enjoy it, resolve it and create your own questions writing over the data.ts file.